YanJCszcn/PyGPY21x/README.md

 Run vscode
 In File manu, Open Folder, to open the folder of cloned repository.
 Open the .py file, vscode will automatically notify to install Python and a serial of tool including Jupyter.
 Install them.
-Open the gpy211app.ipynb file, vscode will automatically notify to install IPyKernel.
+Open the gpy211app.ipynb file, select a code cell and run it (shift + return), vscode will automatically notify to install IPyKernel.
 Install it.
 Use shift + return to run cells in gpy211app.ipynb.
+This is better because the scripts can be saved in the .ipynb file.
+Scripts can be run in seprated cells.
+Easy and affective.

 ### Use in Jupyter only
-It is recommended to run the application with Jupyter only install of with vscode + Jupyter.
+It is recommended to run the application with Jupyter only instead of with vscode + Jupyter.
 Because Jupyter alone can run as web server, user can run the application with web browser via network from remote site.
 Please google how to install and use Jupyter.